open-xyz/swags-devs/README.md

 # 🎁 FREE SWAGS FOR DEVELOPERS 🎁

 Welcome to our collection of open source projects that offer swag 👕🧢 rewards to their contributors!
-We all love contributing to open source projects, but it's even better when we can get cool swag in return 🤩
+We all love contributing to open source projects, but it's even better when we can get cool swag in return🤩
 Right?

 ## 😎 Checkout this cool projects that offers some awesome swags as a token of appreciation to their contributors✨